norvig/paip-lisp/docs/chapter24.md

 ```

 There are three problems with this definition.
-First, it wastes space: mapcar creates a new argument list each time, only to have the list be discarded.
+First, it wastes space: `mapcar` creates a new argument list each time, only to have the list be discarded.
 Second, it wastes time: doing a `setf` of the *i*th element of a list makes the algorithm *O*(*n<sup>2</sup>*) instead of *O*(*n*), where *n* is the length of the list.
-Third, it is subtly wrong: if `result-sequence` is a vector with a fill pointer, then `map-into` is supposed to ignore `result-sequence's` current length and extend the fill pointer as needed.
+Third, it is subtly wrong: if `result-sequence` is a vector with a fill pointer, then `map-into` is supposed to ignore `result-sequence`'s current length and extend the fill pointer as needed.
 The following version fixes those problems:

 ```lisp